carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/02-Intro_to_Nextflow.md

     .view()
 ```
 {: .language-groovy}
-where `it` describes each item as `map` iterates over the channel.
+where `it` (short for iterable) describes each item as `map` iterates over the channel.
 This will output:

 ```
 1